andcov/FunLang/fun.md

  - product l  : multiplies over l
  - map l f    : runs f for every element of l and returns the resulting list
  - filter l f : runs f for every element of l and returns a list containing the elements for each f is true

-# Null
-Some functions return the null value, such as `define` or `println`.
-This is so as to not pollute lists, because at evaluation, all null values are dropped, as well as al of the lists containing only null values.

 # Comments
 `/* comment */`